lukehorvat/computed-style-to-inline-style/README.md

 To your dismay, you find that none of the SVG's pretty styling is preserved when downloaded to disk!
 This is because the file lacks the original context in which the SVG element was rendered in the browser and has no reference to those nice external stylesheets you wrote.

-As a solution, you use this package to redefine the SVG's styles inline, guaranteeing that the element is saved to file with all of its fancy styling information embedded within:
+As a solution, you use this package to redefine the SVG styling inline, guaranteeing that the element is saved to file with all of its fancy CSS information embedded within:

 ```javascript
 var computedToInline = require("computed-style-to-inline-style");